datacarpentry/r-socialsci/_episodes/04-Data visualisation with ggplot2.md

 When you run this line of code, you will still get a blank canvas in the Plots pane, but you'll notice that labels for the x and y axis have been added.
-This is because we specified in `aes` that the x axis should be the variable `A11_years_farm` and the y axis should be the variable `B16_years_liv`, each found within `SAFI_results` data frame.
+This is because we specified in `aes` that the x axis should represent the variable `A11_years_farm` and the y axis should represent the variable `B16_years_liv`, each found within `SAFI_results` data frame.

-The final component of the plot that needs to be specified is the geom, or visual representation of the data.
+The final component of the plot that needs to be specified is the 'geom', or visual representation of the data.
 We need to decide if we want our data to be expressed as points, bars, boxplots, etc. `ggplot2` offers many different geom options.
 Some of the common ones include: